srid/haskell-flake/doc/howto/treefmt.md

 slug: treefmt
 ---

-# Formatting your project using treefmt
+# Auto formatting using treefmt

-`treefmt` provides an interface to run multiple formatters at once, so you don't have to run them manually for each file type.
+[treefmt](https://github.com/numtide/treefmt) provides an interface to run multiple [code formatters](https://en.wikipedia.org/wiki/Prettyprint) at once, so you don't have to run them manually for each file type.

 ## Writing the Nix to configure treefmt in your project

 ### Add treefmt and flake-root to your inputs

-`flake-root` is needed to find the root of your project based on the presence of a file, by default it is `flake.nix`.
-Check [here](https://github.com/srid/flake-root) to configure the file that tracks the root.
+The [`flake-root`](https://github.com/srid/flake-root) module is needed to find the root of your project based on the presence of a file, by default it is `flake.nix`.

 ```nix
 {